 - 1. Plan Division activities at the annual conference as set forth in the Program Planning Guidelines. - 2.
 Make signs announcing Division social events and times if not done by conference staff. - 3.
 Act as greeters of guests at open houses. - 4.
-Provide chair of the Fund Development Committee with periodic updates on program plans.
+Provide chair of the Fund Development Committee with periodic updates on program plans. - 5.
+Provide assistance, as needed in finalizing conference arrangements. - 6.
+Review the Program Committee section of the Recommended Practices by February 1 and submit corrections, revisions, and so forth to the Director for inclusion in the next revision.

-- 5. Provide assistance, as needed in finalizing conference arrangements. - 6.
-Review the Program Committee section of the Recommended Practices by February 1 and submit corrections, revisions, and so forth to the Director for inclusion in the next revision. - 7.
-By deadline determined each year (typically August for the following fiscal year and annual conference), the Committee Chair shall submit an estimated budget to the Treasurer.
+7. By deadline determined each year (typically August for the following fiscal year and annual conference), the Committee Chair shall submit an estimated budget to the Treasurer.

 Expenses: The Division will provide funding for expenses including postage and telephone calls if not borne by the Committee Chair's organization.
-Travel funds of up to \$1500, for each meeting, for the Committee Chair to attend the immediate forthcoming conference in the year prior to the one being planned, and the two SLA Leadership Summits prior to the conference being planned, are available upon request and submission of travel vouchers within 3 months of travel.
+The Division may also provide financial support of up to \$1500 per meeting to defray expenses for the Committee Chair's in conjunction with attendance at SLA meetings if the incumbent's organization does not provide travel funds.
+The meetings covered for the Programming Committee Chair are: the SLA Leadership Summit the year prior to the programming year, and two Annual Conferences-the year prior to the programming year, as well as the programming year itself.
+Funds must be requested from the Treasurer, within 3 months of travel, using the Division's travel voucher and must include required receipts.
 See also: Appendix A - Qualifications, Expenses, Records and Reporting for Executive Board, Advisory Board/Council and Committees.